Srishti-20/Finance-Tech/README.md

 ## Project Description

-This project demonstrates a full-stack application that integrates a React.js frontend with a Flask backend.
+This project demonstrates a full-stack application that integrates a React.js frontend with a Flask backend and Firebase for authenticated data storage functionality.
 The frontend, developed using React.js, communicates with the backend Flask server through RESTful API endpoints.

 The backend, built with Flask, provides a simple API that serves data to the React frontend.
 This setup showcases how to handle API requests, enable Cross-Origin Resource Sharing (CORS), and interact with a backend server from a React application.